Call us in Kirkland: 425-222-2841

 • Quitting smoking increases your risk of gum disease, tooth loss, and oral cancer.
 It’s never too late to quit.

-At Kirkland Dental Excellence, our team has extensive experience caring for older patients and understands the importance of comfort and specialized treatment.
+At Kirkland Dental Excellence, Dr. Oveys Hedayati and our team have extensive experience caring for older patients and understand the importance of comfort and specialized treatment.
 We take the time to get to know each patient and create a treatment plan that fits your individual needs.

 We accept many major insurance providers, making it easy for seniors to access affordable dental care.
 So schedule an online appointment.